According to the National Sleep Foundation, approximately 30-40% of adults experience sleep disorders at any given year.

 The key to seeing the benefits of CBD comes from taking CBD consistently.

 It may take several weeks for the body to become accustomed to the supplemented cannabinoids for it to exert its full set of effects.
-If you're still not seeing the benefits of CBD for your sleep quality after two weeks, you may want to increase your dose or try another product type.
+If you're still not seeing the benefits of CBD for insomnia, you may want to increase your dose or try another product type.

 Some people say that CBD helps them fall asleep and stay asleep, while others find that it doesn't seem to help at all.
 Insomnia is a complex sleeping disorder with many underlying causes.
 Its treatment and management are largely dependant on the underlying cause.

-There are still a lot about CBD and its interactions with the endocannabinoid system that are yet to be investigated, but that hasn't stopped natural wellness seekers from using CBD products to help with relaxation and sleep.
+There are still a lot about CBD and its interactions with the endocannabinoid system that are yet to be investigated, but that hasn't stopped natural wellness seekers from using CBD products to help insomnia.

-If you're looking to use CBD to support your sleep, make sure you trust the source of CBD and you carefully consider your doses.
+If you're looking to use CBD for insomnia, make sure you trust the source of CBD and you carefully consider your doses.
 While CBD is considered a generally safe compound, taking too much at once can lead to a bad experience.

 - Murillo-Rodriguez, E., Carlos Pastrana-Trejo, J., Salas-Crisóstomo, M., & de-la-Cruz, M. (2017).
 The endocannabinoid system modulating levels of consciousness, emotions and likely dream contents.
 CNS & Neurological Disorders-Drug Targets (Formerly Current Drug Targets-CNS & Neurological Disorders), 16(4), 370-379.